 And a comet, too!

 Don’t get too excited.
 Yes, there’s a comet around, named Comet Iwamoto, which was discovered by a Japanese astronomer last December.
 It’s not going to be very bright, and you’ll certainly need binoculars if not a telescope to see it, but hey, comets don’t come around all that often so we have to make the most of what comes along.
 You’ll need to stay up after about 10 pm as it’s moving through the constellation of Leo, which is rising in the east at the time of our map at the top of this page.
 So first use the map below to find Leo.

 Looking at Leo, here’s the track of comet Iwamoto during mid February.
 Don’t expect to see a tail as the map shows – that’s just a comet symbol.
 You’re more likely to see a faint circular glow, and the worse your light pollution, the less likely you are to see anything.
 For more details, see our headline news story.
 Warning: comets can endanger your mental health, as you try hard to find them and they remain invisible!

 What about the Moon, then?

-It begins the month as a waning crescent in the early morning sky, as last quarter was on 30 November.
-Next comes New Moon on the 7th, though it’s in line with the Sun then and you won’t see it at all.
-You might just see the crescent Moon in the western twilight on the 8th about 30 minutes after sunset, but it’ll be easier to see on the 9th, when you might spot Saturn to its right and below it.
-There’s first quarter on the 15th, then full Moon is on the 22nd.
-The month ends with last quarter on the 29th.
+It begins the month as a waning crescent in the early morning sky, as last quarter was on 27 January.
+Next comes New Moon on the 4th, though it’s in line with the Sun then and you won’t see it at all.
+You might just see the crescent Moon in the western twilight on the 6th about 30 minutes after sunset, but it’ll be easier to see on the 7th.
+There’s first quarter on the 12th, then full Moon is on the 19th.
+This full Moon will be a so-called supermoon, which is a little bit bigger than an average Moon because it is slightly closer to Earth than usual.
+The month ends with last quarter on the 26th.

 Get more helpful info